The Knob Reserve

 Because of the high concentration of artefacts in the Reserve and surrounding areas, our primary aim is to manage the impacts of users of the Knob Reserve in a way that protects our cultural heritage values and doesn’t cause harm.

-The Knob Reserve is one of the ten jointly managed parks and reserves within Gippsland.
+The Knob Reserve is one of the fourteen jointly managed parks and reserves within Gippsland.

 The Joint Management Agreement recognises the fact that the Gunaikurnai people hold Native Title and maintain a strong connection to Country.
 As custodians of the land, they are the rightful people who speak for their Country.